Grading and Academic Standards

-When you complete the required work and it has been evaluated, your instructor will submit a change of grade form and the academic grade will be recorded.
-If you do not complete your work within the allowed time limit, the grade will be recorded as an "IC" (Incomplete Charged).
+When the required work has been completed and evaluated, the instructor will submit a change of grade form and the academic grade will be recorded.
+If students do not complete the work within the allowed time limit, the grade will be recorded as an "IC" (Incomplete Charged).

 Incomplete Charged (IC)

-The symbol "IC," Incomplete Charged, is used if you received an authorized incomplete ("I"), but did not complete the required coursework within the allowed time limit, and the original grading pattern of the course was "A-F." The "IC" replaces the "I" and is counted as a failing grade for computing your grade point average.
+The symbol "IC," Incomplete Charged, is used if the student received an authorized incomplete ("I"), but did not complete the required coursework within the allowed time limit, and the original grading pattern of the course was "A-F." The "IC" replaces the "I" and is counted as a failing grade for computing grade point average.
 Students may be able to receive up to two one-quarter extensions from the instructor.
 These extensions are for cause and must be approved by both the instructor and department chair.
 (Examples of cause include military service, serious health or personal problems, or instructor's leave of absence.)
-If you want credit for a course after an "I" has been converted to an "IC," you must reregister and pass the course.
+If students want credit for a course after an "I" has been converted to an "IC," they must reregister and pass the course.

 Students can graduate with an "I" grade on their record if the course is not necessary for graduation requirements.
 No grade may be changed once the degree has been awarded.

 Report Delayed (RD)

-You will be assigned this administrative grade for a course if the instructor notifies the Office of the Registrar that grade reports have been delayed by circumstances beyond his or her control.
+Students will be assigned this administrative grade for a course if the instructor notifies the Office of the Registrar that grade reports have been delayed by circumstances beyond his or her control.
 An example is the illness of the instructor at the end of the quarter.
-Your instructor will replace the "RD" grade with an academic grade as soon as possible.
+The instructor will replace the "RD" grade with an academic grade as soon as possible.
 If the instructor fails to replace it with an academic grade by the end of the following term, the grade "RD" will be converted to a "WU" or an "NC" depending on your grading pattern.